County Council Districts

 - The colored shading, which indicates the proposed district boundaries.

-What significant changes to Council district lines are being proposed?
+What significant changes to Council district lines were proposed?

-- Districts 1, 4, and 5 (represented by Councilmembers Bill Malinowski, Paul Livingston and Allison Terracio, respectively) remain largely unchanged.
+- Districts 1, 4, and 5 (represented by Councilmembers Jason Branham, Paul Livingston and Allison Terracio, respectively) remain largely unchanged.

 - District 2 (represented by Councilmember Derrek Pugh) is losing portions of the North Columbia area and an area south of Blythewood to District 7 (represented by Councilmember Gretchen Barron).

-- District 3 (represented by Councilmember Yvonne McBride) is losing a portion of Ward 6 and all of north Forest Acres to District 6 (represented by Councilmember Joe Walker III).
+- District 3 (represented by Councilmember Yvonne McBride) is losing a portion of Ward 6 and all of north Forest Acres to District 6 (represented by Councilmember Don Weaver).

 - District 8 (represented by Councilmember Overture Walker) shifts northward, absorbing the Longcreek neighborhood in the northwestern portion of District 9 (represented by Councilmember Jesica Mackey).
 As a result of that shift, District 3 gains the Trenholm Road and Arcadia voting precincts, and District 6 gains the Satchelford voting precinct.